 When creating a proxy letter, you should set the parameters of a proxy’s authority.
 What actions will he be doing on your behalf?
 And how will he execute them?
 You can choose to give him unlimited or specific powers.
 Highly similar to a power of attorney, proxies can be categorized into two:

 To simply explain: what you can do in the meeting, a proxy can do as well.
-When you execute a general proxy arrangement, you are allowing your proxy to vote on any matter discussed during the board meeting.
+When you execute a general proxy arrangement, you are allowing your proxy to vote on any matter discussed during the board meeting Agenda.
 Some associations highly discourage or ultimately ban the use of general proxies, since their by-laws expressly provide that certain issues may only be resolved through the votes of actual members.

 Also called limited proxy.
 The proxy can only do those specific acts written in the proxy letter.
-In this arrangement, you will have to include a list of specific issues or matters your proxy can vote for during the meeting.
+In this arrangement, you will have to include a list of specific issues or matters your proxy can vote for during the minutes of the meeting.
 For example, the letter only authorizes the proxy to vote against membership increase.
 He may not vote on other matters aside from that.

-A direct proxy utilizes communication devices such as telephone or email.
+A direct proxy utilizes a communication plan using devices such as telephone or email.
 You will directly talk to the proxy while giving ‘real-time’ instructions on how to vote.
 The proxy merely serves to communicate your decisions in the board meeting.
 You will get updates and the proxy will have fast responses.
 Unlike the other types of proxies, despite being absent in the meeting, you are still able to fully participate.

 Unlike the others, this type of proxy bears no authority or power.
-He is appointed and encouraged to join the board meeting for purposes of attendance.
+He is appointed and encouraged to join the board meeting for purposes of attendance sheet.
 When a quorum is not reached during meetings, they are usually adjourned and set for another day.
 A quorum proxy is hired to avoid this inconvenience.

 Cardinal Rules When Issuing Proxy Letters